Tourism in Perth: Perth City

-The Perth Cultural Centre is an area of central Perth, Western Australia, which includes the Art Gallery of Western Australia, the Western Australian Museum in Perth, the State Library of Western Australia, and the Perth Institute of Contemporary Arts (PICA).
+The Perth Cultural Centre is a pedestrianised area to the north of the city centre, which includes the Art Gallery of Western Australia, the Western Australian Museum in Perth, the State Library of Western Australia, and the Perth Institute of Contemporary Arts (PICA).
 A walkway connects the Cultural Centre to Perth railway station.

-The Scitech Discovery Centre is an interactive science museum, with regularly changing exhibitions designed to inform and educate visitors on a wide range of science and technology based subjects.
-Scitech also conducts live science shows, and operates the Horizon planetarium located next to the discovery centre.
+The Scitech Discovery Centre is an interactive science museum with regularly changing exhibitions designed to inform and educate visitors on a wide range of science and technology-based subjects.
+Scitech also conducts live science shows and operates the Horizon planetarium located next to the Discovery Centre.

 West Australian Opera is the principal opera company of Western Australia, based at His Majesty's Theatre in Perth.

-The West Australian Symphony Orchestra (WASO) is an Australian symphony orchestra based in Perth.
+The West Australian Symphony Orchestra (WASO) is an Australian symphony orchestra based in the city.
 Its concert venues include His Majesty's Theatre, the Perth Concert Hall, and the Riverside Theatre at the Perth Convention and Exhibition Centre, as well as other locations outside the city centre.